203 Southpointe Ct, Murfreesboro, TN

 Marble and quartzite can look nearly identical at first glance — both offer soft, luminous veining and a bright, elegant presence.
-But under daily kitchen use they behave very differently.
-If you love the marble look but worry about maintenance, this comparison will help you choose with confidence.
+But under daily kitchen use they behave very differently, and confusing the two can lead to an expensive disappointment.
+If you love the marble look but worry about maintenance, this comparison will help you choose the right stone with confidence.

 Why they look so similar

 Quartzite often forms with the same flowing, veined appearance that makes marble so desirable, which is why many homeowners cannot tell them apart on sight.
 Both are natural stones with unique movement, and both come in light, marble-like palettes as well as more dramatic options.
-The resemblance is real — but the durability is not the same.
+The resemblance is genuine — but the durability is not the same, and that is where the decision really lies.
+In fact, the two are sometimes confused even at the slab yard, which is one more reason to work with a knowledgeable fabricator who can confirm what you are buying.

 Hardness and durability

 This is the decisive difference.
-Quartzite ranks about 7 on the Mohs hardness scale — harder than granite — while marble is much softer at around 3.
+Quartzite ranks about 7 on the Mohs hardness scale — harder than granite and harder than a steel knife blade — while marble is much softer at around 3 to 4.
 In practice, quartzite resists scratches and everyday wear far better than marble.
-For a kitchen that gets real use, quartzite holds up where marble shows its age quickly.
+For a kitchen that gets real use, quartzite holds up where marble shows its age quickly, picking up scratches and nicks from ordinary cooking.
+If durability matters and you want the marble look, quartzite is the obvious answer.

 Quartzite care is simple — mild soap and water, plus periodic sealing.
 Marble demands more: pH-neutral cleaners, prompt cleanup of spills, soft cloths, regular sealing, and a watchful eye around anything acidic.
 Neither is maintenance-free, but quartzite asks far less of you day to day.
-For details, see marble countertop care and do quartzite countertops need sealing.
+If you want the marble aesthetic without reorganizing your habits around protecting the counter, quartzite is the more forgiving choice.

 Best uses for each

-Quartzite’s toughness makes it ideal for high-traffic kitchens, islands, and even bar tops and outdoor applications.
-Marble is best suited to spaces where elegance outranks daily abuse — bathroom vanities, fireplace surrounds, baking stations, and decorative islands.
-Choosing by room rather than by looks alone leads to far happier results.
+Quartzite’s toughness makes it ideal for high-traffic areas — busy kitchens, islands, bar tops, and even outdoor applications where its hardness and weather tolerance shine.
+Marble is best suited to spaces where elegance outranks daily abuse: bathroom vanities, fireplace surrounds, baking stations (its naturally cool surface is a bonus for pastry), and decorative islands in lower-traffic kitchens.
+Choosing by room rather than by looks alone leads to far happier results, and many homeowners use both — quartzite where it works hard, marble where it can simply be beautiful.

 Which should you choose?

-If you want the marble aesthetic in a hardworking kitchen, choose quartzite — it gives you the look you love with durability you can live with.
-If you are drawn to marble specifically, reserve it for lower-traffic areas and embrace its evolving patina.
+If you want the marble aesthetic in a hardworking kitchen, choose quartzite — it gives you the look you love with durability you can actually live with.
+If you are drawn to marble specifically and either keep it in a lower-traffic space or embrace its evolving patina, marble can be unmatched for sheer beauty.
+For most busy households that want the bright, veined look, quartzite is the practical winner.
 For the full lineup of materials, see our materials comparison guide.

 Frequently asked questions